Nightscou2018/AndroidAPS-Wiki/Safety-first.md

 * AndroidAPS is a just a tool to help you manage diabetes.
 Not something you can install and forget!
 * Don't absolutely trust any device taking control of insulin delivery.
 Watch it all the time, learn how it works and learn how to predict it's actions.
+* Remember the phone paired with pump can do anything with the pump.
+So dedicate this phone for APS and communication with your child.
+Do not allow to install other apps !!! to prevent installing together some unwanted code like trojans, viruses or bots.

 ## SMS Communicator